mikechambers/firefly-cl/README.md

 You must include this file, even if you are not including your keys (just set the properties to nil)

-You can compile from within xcode or via the command line:
+You can compile from within Xcode or via the command line:

 ```
 xcodebuild -scheme firefly -configuration Debug -derivedDataPath ./DerivedData